a-r-nida/churn_prediction/README.md

 # Telecom Retention
-A Project on CHURN PREDICTION of a telecom company using data Science to address customer churn
+A Project on CHURN PREDICTION of a telecom company using Data Science to address customer churn